 One possibility is that neural responses to social rewards are associated with the strength of affective responses to positive social events.
 Previous research using monetary incentives has found that larger or more sustained neural responses to rewards are associated with more positive affect (PA; Duttweiler et al., 2023; Forbes et al., 2009; Heller et al., 2015).
 Similarly, a recent study from our lab using ecological momentary assessment (EMA) demonstrated that, though PA increased on days when participants reported more general positive events, this increase was strongest for those with a larger neural response to monetary rewards (Renault et al., 2023).
 For individuals with a smaller response to these rewards, the link between daily positive events and affective outcomes was not significant.
 Although these findings are promising, some important gaps remain.
-For instance, although monetary and social incentives elicit overlapping neural responses (Ait Oumeziane et al., 2019; Gu et al., 2019), there is also evidence for category-specific patterns of responding, with distinct patterns of neural activation and behavioral responses across reward types (Banica et al., 2022; Chan et al., 2016; Hardin et al., 2007; Morelli et al., 2015; Rademacher et al., 2010; Sescousse et al., 2013; Spreckelmeyer et al., 2009).
+For instance, although monetary and social incentives elicit overlapping neural responses (Ait Oumeziane et al., 2019a; Gu et al., 2019), there is also evidence for categoryspecific patterns of responding, with distinct patterns of neural activation and behavioral responses across reward types (Banica et al., 2022; Chan et al., 2016; Hardin et al., 2007; Morelli et al., 2015; Rademacher et al., 2010; Sescousse et al., 2013; Spreckelmeyer et al., 2009).
 Moreover, alterations in the processing of distinct types of reward have been suggested to differentially capture specific features of hedonic functioning (Banica et al., 2022), suggesting that it may be useful to examine associations between daily affective experiences and neural responses to social rewards as well.
-Further, although our previous work collapsed across multiple types of positive events (e.g., Renault et al., 2023), different positive events have been shown to elicit distinct affective responses (Chun et al., 2022).
-For example, positive interpersonal events have been found to generate greater positive affect than non-interpersonal events (e.g., achievement events; Chun et al., 2022; Dasch et al., 2008; Jaremka et al., 2011) and activities in which individuals receive social support typically elicit greater well-being (Lyubomirsky & Layous, 2013).
+Further, although our previous work collapsed across

+1 multiple types of positive events (e.g., Renault, et al., 2023), different positive events have been events (e.g., achievement events; Chun et al., 2022; Dasch et al., 2008; Jaremka et al., 2011) and activities in which individuals receive social support typically elicit greater well-being